-• greenhouse gas regulations under the Clean Air Act, including first-time monitoring requirements, permitting requirements triggering Best Available Control Technology for greenhouse gases, proposed New Source Performance Standards for electric generating units that will prohibit the permitting of new coal-fired units and regulation of greenhouse gas emissions from existing power plants
+- greenhouse gas regulations under the Clean Air Act, including first-time monitoring requirements, proposed New Source Performance Standards for electric generating units that will prohibit the permitting of new coal-fired units and regulation of greenhouse gas emissions from existing power plants. - revisions to National Ambient Air Quality Standards for sulfur dioxide, ozone, particulate matter and nitrogen oxides (regardless of whether the updates are currently required based on the schedule established by the Clean Air

-- revisions to National Ambient Air Quality Standards for sulfur dioxide, ozone, particulate matter and nitrogen oxides (regardless of whether the updates are currently required by the Clean Air Act), as well as revisions to the implementation of the standards that will drastically increase the number of non-attainment areas and increase the difficulty of planning for attainment of the new standards - regulation of Coal Combustion Residuals under a federal program as a hazardous waste - first-time regulation of Hazardous Air Pollutants from coal-fired power plants through imposition of Maximum Achievable Control Technology requirements under the Mercury and Air Toxics Standards program - changes by the EPA in water regulations and interpretations of existing rules without close examination of all costs and benefits; EPA should insure any new water regulations (such as the proposed Cooling Water Intake Structures), or changed interpretations of water quality requirements, are flexible, efficient and recognize the role of the states in addressing their own water quality issues - continued abuse of agency authority by the EPA as the agency moves to implement new requirements by regulating through guidance without following the rulemaking process
+- Act), as well as revisions to the implementation of the standards that could drastically increase the number of non-attainment areas and increase the difficulty of planning for attainment of the new standards. - regulation of Coal Combustion Residuals under a federal program as a hazardous waste. - first-time regulation of Hazardous Air Pollutants from coal-fired power plants through imposition of Maximum Achievable Control Technology requirements under the Mercury and Air Toxics Standards program. - changes by the EPA in water regulations and interpretations of existing rules without close examination of all costs and benefits; EPA should insure any new water regulations (such as the proposed Waters of the United States), or changed interpretations of water quality requirements, are flexible, efficient and recognize the role of the states in addressing their own water quality issues. - continued abuse of agency authority by the EPA as the agency moves to implement new requirements by regulating through guidance without following the rulemaking process.